China, US, UK, France and Russia pledge to avoid nuclear war - KTVZ

 “For China, this is an unprecedented nuclear buildup,” wrote the authors of the FAS report.

-For its part, the United States hold a policy of “calculated ambiguity” when it comes to nuclear weapons use, according to an October 2021 report from the Congressional Research Service.
+For its part, the United States holds a policy of “calculated ambiguity” when it comes to nuclear weapons use, according to an October 2021 report from the Congressional Research Service.

 “The United States has pledged to refrain from using nuclear weapons against most non-nuclear weapon states, but has neither ruled out their first use in all cases nor specified the circumstances under which it would use them,” the report says.